Costco Hearing Aids in 2024 - Models, Features, Prices, and Reviews

 No matter what kinds of hearing aids you are considering, it's worth spending time on our Forum.
 You will get up close and personal with hundreds of other hearing aid users' experiences, both pro and con.
 And if you have thoughts to add, it's easy to sign up and start contributing your own comments to the community.

-(NOTE: At the time Dr. Cliff did his review, Costco “locked” its hearing aids.
-Locked hearing aids are programmable only at the point of purchase, preventing you from taking them to a private audiologist for programming updates.
+(Editor's note: At the time Dr. Cliff did the above review, Costco “locked” its hearing aids, making them programmable only at the point of purchase and preventing you from taking them to a private audiologist for programming updates.
 But in 2022, Costco’s US Operations team told HearingTracker that all new Costco hearing aids would be unlocked, enabling you to have them programmed by an independent audiologist if you want.)

 Competition from low-cost OTC hearing aids